 (i) One basket for those tax credits that are not subject to the 35% restriction, which generally includes the tax credit for the first category tax paid by SMEs that are subject to the Pro-Pyme regime and foreign tax credits of enterprises that are subject to the general tax regime; and

-(ii) Another basket for those tax credits that are subject to the 35% restriction, which generally includes the tax credit for the first category tax paid by enterprises subject to the general tax regime as well as the tax credit on dividends received by these enterprises from both companies that are subject to the general tax regime and to the Pro-Pyme regime.
+(ii) Another basket for those tax credits that are subject to the 35% restriction, which generally includes the tax credit for the first category tax paid by enterprises subject to the general tax regime as well as the tax credit on dividends received by such enterprises from both companies that are subject to the general tax regime and companies subject to the Pro-Pyme regime.
+If an SME that is subject to the Pro-Pryme regime switches to the general regime, the tax credits in the SAC Registry that are not subject to the 35% restitution must be included in the non-restitution basket under the general tax regime

 In addition to the above two baskets, when booking tax credits in the SAC Registry, the enterprise must also distinguish between those tax credits which the shareholder may not claim as a refund when their offset exceeds the shareholder’s surtax liability (e.g., first category tax that has been offset with real estate taxes) from those tax credits that are capable of being refunded.